Legal Assistance: Reentry Clinic

 - not applicable

-†Legal Assistance: Reentry Clinic (30201).
+Legal Assistance: Reentry Clinic (30201).
 4 units, credit/fail with a graded option.
-The New Haven Legal Assistance Reentry Clinic is a new clinic that will provide civil legal representation to people with criminal convictions to help them challenge and navigate barriers to their successful reentry to society.
+The New Haven Legal Assistance Reentry Clinic will provide civil legal representation to people with criminal convictions to help them challenge and navigate barriers to their successful reentry to society.

 Throughout the nation, people on all sides of the political spectrum have begun to re-examine the “tough on crime” policies of the past two decades that have led to the huge expansion of our prison population, at enormous economic, societal and personal cost.
 In Connecticut, Governor Malloy has championed the state as a “Second Chance Society” where people with criminal convictions receive an opportunity for a new beginning, to live positive, successful, law-abiding lives post incarceration.
 Yet the barriers to success continue for people who have criminal records, making it challenging for them to find employment and housing, access health and other services, and overcome the stigma attached to having criminal convictions on their record.